Aralia: planting, cultivation and care

 - Take a root segment about 8 cm long, cutting it cleanly.

-- Fill a pot with a mix of potting compost and sand.
+- Prepare a pot by filling it with a mix of potting compost and sand.

-- Place the root segment vertically in the growing medium; the top of the root should be level with the surface.
+- Place the root segment vertically in the compost so the top of the root is level with the surface.

 - Place the pot under a cold frame.